humanmade/altis-dev-tools/docs/testing-with-phpunit.md

 composer dev-tools phpunit
 ```

+This will attempt to run your tests on the [Local Server](docs://local-server) environment.

 ### Passing Arguments To PHPUnit

 To pass any of the supported command line options to PHPUnit you need to add them after the options delimiter `--`.
 For example: